 WPA 2 is currently recognized as the most secure protocol.
 Single most important change visible between WPA and WPA2 is the mandatory use of AES (Advanced Encryption Standard) algorithms and the introduction of CCMP (Counter Cipher Mode with Block Chaining Message Authentication Code Protocol) as a replacement for TKIP.

 The CCM mode combines Counter (CTR) mode privacy and Cipher Block Chaining Message Authentication Code (CBC-MAC) authentication.
-These modes have been extensively studied and are found to have well-understood cryptographic properties which provide good security and performance in software or hardware.
+These modes have been extensively studied and are found to have well-understood cryptographic properties that provide good security and performance in software or hardware.